MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 1. On the **Process Explorer** page, select the dataset name from the list.
 2. Select the analysis name from the list.
-3. On the analysis page:
-   * Select **Open Query Builder** to create a query with the dataset
+3. On the analysis page, depending on the dataset (blob storage or .csv), you can do one or more of the following:

-   * Type a new category to add at the end of the category list
+   * Type a new category to add at the end of the category list.
-   * Hover your cursor over the category in the list to view and select the **delete** icon to remove a category
+   * Hover your cursor over the category in the list to view and select the **delete** icon to remove it.
+   * Select **Refine Analysis** to create a copy of the selected analysis and add one or more new categories for more in-depth analysis focused on a subset of the data.
+   * Select **Open Query Builder** to create a query with the dataset.

 4. To search for keywords in meeting and/or email subjects or titles, enter one or more keywords, separated by commas, in one of the **Keyword** boxes.

    * To search for word phrases, separate the phrase with an underline (for example **budget_manager**).
    * To search for word phrases in any order, separate the words with spaces (for example **budget finance manager**).
    * **Keywords OR** includes titles with words that contain any of the words entered or any combination of these words (phrases separated with spaces).
    * **Keywords NOT** excludes titles with these words from the search and data analysis.